yohasebe/openai-chat-api-workflow/README.md

 The image generation can be executed through the following command, and it is also possible to use a web UI.
 By using the web UI, you can gradually change the prompt to get closer to the desired image.

 <kbd><img width="600" src="./docs/img/image-generation-1.png"></kbd>

+When the image generation mode is set to `dall-e-3`, the user's prompt is automatically expanded to a more detailed and specific prompt.
+You can also edit the expanded prompt and regenerate the image.

 <kbd><img width="600" src="./docs/img/image-generation-2.png"></kbd>